 But be sure that the policy you choose meets the requirements of your state and auto lender, covers all of the drivers in your household (who don’t have their own auto insurance policies), and can protect you financially from medical expenses and property damage costs for you and the other driver.

-Compare quotes from several auto insurance companies to help find the best coverage and rates for you.
+Compare car insurance quotes from several companies to help find the best coverage and rates for you.
 Even if you’re already covered, it may be time to shop around to make sure you’re getting the best auto insurance rates for your coverage needs.